bmorris3/ACTIN/README.md

 `-t` : Tests the program using the test files.
 Options are `S2D`, `S1D`, `e2ds`, `s1d`, `adp` or `rdb` to test these type of files.

 `-frc` : Use fractional pixels if `True` (default), use integral pixels if `False`.
 If using `False` and calculating the I_CaII index as given in the original config_lines.txt file ACTIN will simulate the values of 's_raw' from the HARPS pipeline.
 Note however that this option might induce artificial variations in the indices due to the use of integral pixels in the bandpasses.

+`-sp` : If True saves time-series and multi-plots to same directory as `-s`.

 #### Important: